bemoid/bemoid/scss/components/button/button.md

 [[example file=components/button/example/sizes.html]]

-As ealier, you are free to create as many size you need with map defined in `$button-sizes` variable.
+As earlier, you are free to create as many sizes you need with map defined in `$button-sizes` variable.

 > Don't forget to setup a default size in `$button-size` variable.
 Variant defined in this variable will be used as initial size for `.button` block (e.g. `$button-size: big;`).